ethereum-optimism/community-hub/src/docs/protocol/protocol.md

 <!-- [stackex]: TODO - create a stackexchange Q and A, to make this term real. -->

-## Fraud Proving Contracts
+## Transaction Challenge Contracts

 In the previous section, we mentioned that the Chain includes a list of the _proposed_ state roots resulting from each transaction.
 Here we explain a bit more about how these proposals happen, and how we come to trust them.

-In brief: If a proposed state root is not the correct result of executing a transaction, then a Verifier (which is anyone running an OE 'full node') can initiate a fraud proof.
-If the transaction is successfully proven to be fraudulent, the Verifier will receive a reward taken from funds which a Sequencer must put up as a bond.
+In brief: If a proposed state root is not the correct result of executing a transaction, then a Verifier (which is anyone running an OE 'full node') can initiate a transaction result challenge.
+If the transaction result is successfully proven to be incorrect, the Verifier will receive a reward taken from funds which a Sequencer must put up as a bond.

-The fraud proving system is composed of the following concrete contracts:
+The challenge system is composed of the following concrete contracts:

 ### [`OVM_FraudVerifier`](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts/contracts/optimistic-ethereum/OVM/verification/OVM_FraudVerifier.sol)
-The Fraud Verifier contract coordinates the entire fraud proof verification process.
-If the fraud proof is successful it prunes any state batches from State Commitment Chain which were published after the fraudulent state root.
+The Fraud Verifier contract coordinates the entire challenge verification process.
+If the challenge is successful it prunes any state batches from State Commitment Chain which were published after and including the state root in question.

 ### [`OVM_BondManager`](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts/contracts/optimistic-ethereum/OVM/verification/OVM_BondManager.sol)
 The Bond Manager contract handles deposits in the form of an ERC20 token from bonded Proposers.
-It also handles the accounting of gas costs spent by a Verifier during the course of a fraud proof.
-In the event of a successful fraud proof, the fraudulent Proposer's bond is slashed, and the Verifier's gas costs are refunded.
+It also handles the accounting of gas costs spent by a Verifier during the course of a challenge.
+In the event of a successful challenge, the faulty Proposer's bond is slashed, and the Verifier's gas costs are refunded.

 ### [`OVM_StateTransitioner`](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts/contracts/optimistic-ethereum/OVM/verification/OVM_StateTransitioner.sol)
-The State Transitioner coordinates the execution of a state transition during the evaluation of a fraud proof.
-It feeds verified input to the Execution Manager's run(), and controls a State Manager (which is  uniquely created for each fraud proof).
-Once a fraud proof has been initialized, this contract is provided with the pre-state root and verifies that the OVM storage slots committed to the State Manager are contained in that state.
+The State Transitioner coordinates the execution of a state transition during the evaluation of a challenge.
+It feeds verified input to the Execution Manager's run(), and controls a State Manager (which is uniquely created for each challenge).
+Once a challenge has been initialized, this contract is provided with the pre-state root and verifies that the OVM storage slots committed to the State Manager are contained in that state.
 This contract controls the State Manager and Execution Manager, and uses them to calculate the post-state root by applying the transaction.
-The Fraud Verifier can then check for fraud by comparing the calculated post-state root with the proposed post-state root.
+The Fraud Verifier can then check the correctness of a result by comparing the calculated post-state root with the proposed post-state root.

 ### [`OVM_StateTransitionerFactory`](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts/contracts/optimistic-ethereum/OVM/verification/OVM_StateTransitionerFactory.sol)
-Used by the Fraud verifier to create a unique State Transitioner for each fraud proof.
+Used by the Fraud verifier to create a unique State Transitioner for each challenge.
 <!-- - (TODO: are factories even worth including?) -->